About feeds

 Set last updated field

 Amperity requires each feed to specify a field that describes when each record was last updated.
-This field may be autogenerated (recommended) or may be associated with a field that has an integer or datetime field type.
+If multiple records in the incoming data and/or the existing domain table have the same primary key, the record with the most recent “last updated” field will be retained.
+This may be associated with a field that has a datetime field type, or an integer (such as for unix timestamps).

 Note